Cross functional teams / Matrix Management / Virtual Teams

 Unnecessary participants often make up 10% of meeting attendees.
 You probably already know who they are.
 If not start by challenging the people who never contribute.

-So now we have reduced our number of meetings by half (40% from improved relevance and taking our information giving, and 10% by reducing unnecessary attendees).
+So now we have reduced our number of sessions by half (40% from improved relevance and taking our information giving, and 10% by reducing unnecessary attendees).
 It sounds simple but it requires sustained sponsorship and effort to give people the permission and the skills to do this and to sustain the change.

 We are left with a day per week of necessary meetings; we should be able to improve these by a further 10% of more.